MOMables® Healthy Lunches for Kids

 After years of scanning the grocery store aisles for a nut-free granola bar that both tasted good and contained whole ingredients, I decided to make my own using common pantry ingredients.
 All you’ll need for these nutless granola bars is:

-• chocolate chips, white or milk chocolate
+• Chocolate chips: white or milk chocolate, you choose!

 How to Make Nut-Free Granola Bars